Yikai-Liao/abcmidi/doc/readme.txt

                 the midi commands (mftext like output) is produced.
 The output is best viewed with runabc.tcl
+         -stats prints summary and statistics of the midi file which would be best viewed using an new application midiexplorer.tcl.
          -ver   Prints version number and exits

 Use only one of -u -gu -b and -Q or better none.